aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 ## Chapter 0: Introduction
 Hey there👋.
 I am **Adham Elmosalamy**, a Computer Engineering student, and in this post I will walk you through my solution of **Apexsurvive**, a beautiful challenge that costed me three days of research, experimentation and sweat to take down.

-This is a beginner-friendly write up where I explain how web challenges like this could be approached: going over methodology, mindset and research.
+This is a beginner-friendly writeup where I explain how web challenges like this could be approached: going over methodology, mindset and research.

-*If you just want the solution, here is [the final attack chain.](#chapter-7-conclusion)*
+*If you just want the solution, here is [the final attack chain.](#chapter-6-the-attack-chain)*

 | Title       | Author  | Difficulty | Solves |
 | ----------- | ------- | ---------- | ------ |